asciamanna/asciamanna.github.io/_drafts/code-coverage-complications.md

 High-quality microtests are **very** small and only test a couple of lines of production code.
 It is the sheer number of these tests that contributes to the high test coverage.
 Organizations trying to achieve high coverage will often write large tests that aren't obvious nor simple to get as much coverage per test as possible.

 ## Tests Without Business Value Increase Risk
 When organizations have coverage goals it often results in backlog items to write tests for areas of the code that are separate from the business value they are delivering.
-This is a significant and avoidable risk for organizations, and another sign that they aren't improving development practices.
+This is a significant and avoidable risk for organizations and another sign that they aren't improving development practices.
 My recommendation is to build improvement habits by practicing them every day.
 The best way to do this is to write tests for all code changes.
 And code changes are driven by functional changes (e.g., user stories, new features, etc.).
 In other words, microtested code is part of the team _Definition of Done_ for every user story or bug going forward.

 Too often organizations create separate projects or backlog items for unit testing that are completely separate from functional changes.
 To be able to write high-quality tests the development teams need to refactor existing code to make it testable.
 This incurs risk for the organization for no benefit.
 I often remind organizations in these situations that code that isn't being modified doesn't need tests until it's modified.
 Also, building backlog items and projects around writing tests will never build the team habits of having tests come with all functional changes.